You can beat addiction.

 Let’s bring this to life and understand how this may play out.
 Imagine that two folks come to treatment for drinking, Carlos and Selena.
 Both worry their drinking is out of control, have faltering relationships due to alcohol, and have severely damaged their work reputation.
 Both have just gotten a DUI and been mandated to attend AA meetings.
 They are seeking therapy because they have a sense they need something else.

+Carlos feels out of control in his life in all sorts of areas.
+His family’s business is struggling, and he feels intensely responsible for their success.
+In therapy, we come to understand that as the eldest son of an immigrant family, his sense of responsibility is so strong that it’s almost paralyzing.
 Therapy focuses on helping him understand this and navigate it more realistically.
-AA also works well for him – he loves the messages of “letting go and letting God” and the meetings offer structure and organization to his life in addition to therapy.
+AA also works well for him — he loves the messages of “letting go and letting God,” and the meetings offer structure and organization to his life in addition to therapy.
 The therapist understands his need for structure and offers lots of concrete skills and exercises.
 His drinking reduces and soon disappears entirely.

 Luckily, the therapist clocks this and understands she needs a lot more space to process the trauma of having her voice and experience silenced throughout her life.
 Most sessions focus on unpacking how constricted she feels at work and in relationships, and then how to skillfully communicate her needs and weed out toxic relationships.
 As these aspects of her life improve, her drinking reduces because she feels less anxiety, more powerful, and less restricted.

-While these are fictionalized accounts, they aren’t far from the stories we see everyday.
+While these are fictionalized accounts, they aren’t far from the stories we see every day.
 They illustrate that what is good for the goose is not always good for the gander, and that therapy’s great superpower is to be able to address each unique individual in all their complexity while helping them get where they need to go.
+Don’t let yourself stay trapped by addiction.
+Let us help you get free!

 The benefits of therapy for substance abuse are widely acknowledged.
 Effective therapy provides individuals with the tools and strategies needed to overcome dependency and rebuild their lives.
 For example, one approach, motivational interviewing, is particularly beneficial because it is highly individualized and helps balance responsibility with autonomy.